 From 1940 through 1943, playing an average of 143 games a season, Keller batted .287 and had a .531 slugging average.
 He had 111 home runs, an average of twenty-eight per season, and averaged 102 RBIs over the four years.
 For all his power, Keller displayed remarkable patience at the plate, averaging 107 bases on balls per year.

-On January 20, 1944, Keller, now twenty-seven-years-old, at the peak of his skills, and earning $15,000 a year, was commissioned an ensign in the United States Maritime Service.
+On January 20, 1944, Keller, now 27 years old, at the peak of his skills, and earning $15,000 a year, was commissioned an ensign in the United States Maritime Service.
 For the next twenty months, he served as a purser, sailing the Pacific aboard merchant ships.
 “I didn’t see or touch a ball the whole time I was away,” he said in a 1973 interview.19 Keller returned in August 1945 to play the final six weeks of the season.
 “I wasn’t in shape to play,” he admitted.

 As it turned out, 1946 was the final full season of his career.
 At the beginning of 1947, the thirty-year-old Keller signed a $22,000 contract.
 Coming off a season in which he had hit thirty home runs and driven in 101 runs, the Yankees deemed him worth every penny, and he picked up right where he had left off in ’46.
 On June 5 Keller led the league in home runs, RBIs, and runs scored.
 That day, though, after walking and collecting a pair of base hits, he complained of soreness in his lower right back, and left in the sixth inning.
 Afterward, Keller said he had first experienced pain the previous day; he thought it had come from swinging awkwardly.
 On June 27, with the pain now radiating down his leg, Keller checked into New York Hospital for observation.